PreSeries Bulk Pre-Workout Review

-PreSeries Bulk is a pre workout supplement marketed by Transparent Labs.
-It comes in 30 serving containers at $49, so it’s one of the more expensive supplements we’ve seen.
+PreSeries Bulk is a pre-workout supplement from Transparent Labs.
+It comes in 30 serving containers at $49, so it’s one of the higher-priced supplements we’ve seen.

 This product is available in two flavors – Blue Raspberry and Green Apple.

-Strangely for a pre workout supplement, there was no mention of boosts in energy levels, strength, or endurance – which are the key benefits of taking these kind of products.
+Strangely for a pre-workout, there’s no mention of boosts in energy levels, strength, or endurance – these are the key benefits most look for in this type of product.

-Instead, Transparent Labs have focused on their Testosterone support complex and promoting PreSeries Bulk as a ‘Bulking’ aid.
+Instead, the guys at Transparent Labs focus on their Testosterone support complex, and on promoting PreSeries Bulk as a ‘bulking’ aid.

-Transparent Labs is a supplements company that markets a range of products – from pre workout supplements, to mass gainer protein powders.
+Transparent Labs markets a range of products – from pre-workout supplements, to mass-gainer protein powders.

-They claim to only include “science-based ingredients at clinically effective dosages” – so let’s take a look whether PreSeries Bulk lives up to their standards.
+The brand also claims to use only “science-based ingredients at clinically effective dosages.”
+So let’s see whether PreSeries Bulk lives up to these standards…

 One thing we like about PreSeries Bulk is that it doesn’t contain any properietary blends – so you know exactly what you’re getting.

-Another positive is that this product contains an optimal amount of Citrulline Malate, which is a key ingredient in any ore workout supplement.
+And on another positive note, this product contains an optimal amount of Citrulline Malate, which is a key ingredient in any pre-workout.

 See for yourself:

-There are already top quality T-Booster supplements on the market, so if you want to increase your testosterone, you should check out the link: Our Top Rated Testosterone Boosters.
+There are already top quality T-Boosters on the market.
+So if you want to increase your testosterone, you should check out Our Top Rated Testosterone Boosters.

-Let’s take a look at whether the ingredients are effective:
+Let’s take a look at how these ingredients shape up…

-This is a key ingredient in a testosterone booster supplement, but it’s not really needed in a pre workout.
-It’s proven to raise T-levels, but here’s the problem.
+This is a key ingredient in a testosterone booster, but here’s the problem…

-Vitamin D3’s only shown to deliver its benefits when taken in doses of 3332IU’s daily.
-The amount in PreSeries Bulk is just under, and you only take this supplement once a day, so your body won’t be topped-up with optimal levels of Vitamin D3 to make a huge difference.
+And as you only take this supplement once a day, it won’t give your body the optimal levels of Vitamin D3 you need to make a huge difference.

 Zinc is another great T-Boosting ingredient, but the TUL (tolerable upper limit) is 40mg.
-The 30mg dose of Zinc in PreSeries is very close to that limit, so those sensitive to it, or consuming foods high in Zinc may experience side effects – such as nausea, vomiting, and diarrhea.
+The 30mg dose of Zinc in PreSeries is very close to that limit.

 Well, it turns into L-Arginine in your kidneys, which raises your nitric oxide levels.
-From there, your blood vessels dilate (vasodilation), and your blood flow increases – resulting in enhanced muscle pumps while you lift weights.
+From there, your blood vessels dilate (vasodilation), and your blood flow increases.
+And this results in better, more satisfying muscle pumps while you lift weights.

 But why not take L-Arginine directly?
-Because L-Arginine has a poor absorption rate, meaning your body doesn’t make use of it when orally supplemented.
+Because L-Arginine has a poor absorption rate, meaning your body doesn’t make use of it when orally ingested.

-Transparent Labs has done well by including an optimal dose of Citrulline Malate, at 6,000mg.
-We recommend looking for dose between 6,000mg-8,000mg when looking for a quality pre workout supplement, to get the best results.
+Transparent Labs has done well by including an optimal dose of Citrulline Malate (6000mg).
+We recommend looking for a dose between 6000mg-8000mg for the best results.

-Transparent Labs has made a mistake here – while Beta-Alanine’s shown to enhance muscular endurance, it can cause paresthesia in doses over 0.8g-1g.
+Transparent Labs has made a mistake here.
+While Beta-Alanine could enhance muscular endurance, it can also cause paresthesia.

-Paresthesia is a tingling on the skin of your face, chest, hands, and extremities – it’s not life threatening, but it’ll ruin your gym session.
+Paresthesia is a tingling on the skin of your face, chest, hands, and extremities.
+And while this isn’t life threatening, it may ruin your gym session.